The Best Budget Eats in Berlin

 Örnek

-Come here for €1 - €1.50 lahmacun and some of the best kebab in the city.
+Come here for €1 - €1.50 lahmacun and some of the best kebabs in the city.
 Lahmacun is sold throughout Berlin at many döner shops and is commonly referred to as ‘Turkish pizza.’
 In reality, it’s much more than that, and one of my favorite more traditional Turkish dishes.
 Their Adana kebab is about €4 or €5, and my favorite food they offer.
-Their meat is so juicy and all the flavors come together so well, it’s hard to find better quality for that price.
+Their meat is so juicy and all the flavors come together so well; it’s hard to find better quality for the price.
 I’ve only visited the Wedding location.

 Prinzenallee 80-82 | Wedding